dgarcia360/openapi-boilerplate/README.md

 On every new pull request, the OpenAPI document is linted with [spectral](https://github.com/stoplightio/spectral).
 If there are changes that introduce errors, the bot will highlight them replying to the pull request.

-When the default branch (``master``) receives an update, a workflow automatically publishes the API reference documentation site to GitHub Pages.
+When the default branch (e.g. `master`) receives an update, a workflow automatically publishes the API reference documentation site to GitHub Pages.

-See ``.github/workflows`` to customize the available workflows.
-If you don't plan to use GitHub to host your spec or prefer to keep docs private, delete the ``.github`` folder.
+See `.github/workflows` to customize the available workflows.
+If you don't plan to use GitHub to host your spec or prefer to keep docs private, delete the `.github` folder.

 ## Contributing